 Ensure that the reference (or relevant segment of the reference) is acceptable.

 APS must be presented in a manner that accurately interprets valid and representative research findings.

 Claims and/or quotations in Advertising/Promotion Systems must be consistent with, and within the limitations of, the Health Canada TMA.
 Any APS containing direct or indirect product claims and/or quotes from scientific literature must include a complete listing of the scientific references.
 Labelling must be authorized by Health Canada.
 See Making Comparisons, Section 5, for claims that are of a comparative nature.

 Clinical or therapeutic claims must be based on published, peer-reviewed, controlled, and well-designed studies with clinical and statistical significance clearly indicated.
-Review articles, pooled data, meta-analysis, post-hoc analysis, and observational studies are generally regarded as not being evidence to support claims in drug advertising.
+Review articles, pooled data, meta-analysis, post-hoc analysis, are generally regarded as not being acceptable evidence in drug advertising.
 Data included in the TMA may be acceptable.
 Additionally, high quality meta-analysis and observational studies may be acceptable.
 Non-clinical claims must be well supported by relevant evidence.

 Unpublished data is regarded as having received independent review when:

 i) There is evidence that an editor of a peer-reviewed journal has accepted this data (or study) for future publication.